 She enjoyed the isolation that her island home brought, and her favourite pastimes were picnicking alone on the breakwater, listening to the waves, and drawing the lighthouse and other island scenery in a tattered sketch-book.

 The two Potvin girls were raised by their grandmother, who died when the twins were entering their late teens.
 Due to a frugal upbringing, Amelia had never left Saint Pierre.
 Estelle, however, had visited Newfoundland many times with her husband Jacques.
-Much of their mutual time together was spent while cooking or drinking tea.
+Much of the sisters’ mutual time together was spent while cooking or drinking tea.

 “You must come with us, one time,” Estelle had pleaded, while drying a large serving platter.
 “The Canadians are so funny.”